bricklen/gmailnotifier/README.md

 The notifier check frequency is defined by the interval in the file name (between the name and extension).
 For example, to check every 30 seconds, the file name would be `gmailnotifier.30s.cgo`

 ### About the credentials file
-If you fork or build from source, **be sure** to maintain the credentials file name of `.creds_gmail`, or if you change it, make sure to update the `.gitignore` file with the new file name so that it does not get inadvertently committed to your github repo.
-If you end up exposing usernames and passwords in a github repo you're surely going to be in for a bad time.
+If you fork or build from source, **be sure** to maintain the credentials file name of `.creds_gmail`, or if you change it, make sure to update the `.gitignore` file with the new creds file name so that it does not get inadvertently committed to your github repo.
+If you end up exposing usernames and passwords in a github repo you're going to be in for a bad time.

-#### Gmail App Passwords are preferred over your main email password
+#### Use Gmail App Passwords instead of your login password
+I recommend using App Passwords as they make it easy to have a separate password for each application that needs to connect to your gmail account, and you can revoke them individually if required.
 See https://support.google.com/accounts/answer/185833?hl=en

 Excerpt